Skip to content

 One of the first questions every US or UK company asks before filing a lawsuit in Germany is: how much will this cost?

 The answer is surprisingly straightforward — and usually surprisingly affordable.
 Unlike the US or UK, where legal fees are based on hourly billing and can spiral out of control, German litigation costs follow a statutory fee system that makes them predictable from the start.
+If you are new to the German court system, that guide explains the basics.

 This guide explains exactly how German litigation costs are calculated, who pays what, and why the German system often works in favor of international businesses with strong claims.